ParisNeo/NeuroVoyance/README.md

 **Overview**

-NeuroVoyance is an innovative approach to AI development that embraces decentralization as a means to complement and enhance the existing AI ecosystem.
+<span style="color:#29ABE2">Neuro</span>Voyance is an innovative approach to AI development that embraces decentralization as a means to complement and enhance the existing AI ecosystem.
 In this README, we discuss the benefits of decentralization and how NeuroVoyance contributes to this evolving landscape.

 **Decentralization: A Collaborative Approach**